ZofP/frontend-exercise/README.md

 ## 🐞 ‼️ Known issues ‼️

 - The app features concerning article comments and their upvoting/downvoting are currently **NOT** working.
   This is because on every API request to the corresponding endpoints, an error is thrown (status 500).
 Once the API is fixed, these features will work again.
+For the time being, one comment is mocked in the app so that its layout is visible.

 ## 🧪 Tech stack considerations